Basdeo Panday: UNC leadership and power struggles

 In October, Panday also invited Ramesh Maharaj back into the UNC.
 In February 2006, Panday fired senator Robin Montano, who opposed Maharaj's return to the party.
 Three days later senator Roy Augustus resigned.
 He replaced Montano with Tim Gopeesingh, and Augustus with former Olympic athlete Ato Boldon.

 On 24 April 2006, Panday was found guilty on all three counts he was charged with back in 2002, and sentenced to two years with hard labour and a TT$20,000 fine.
 He was also denied bail, and ordered to pay the sum in the account "for each year he was charged for not making the declaration".
 He appealed the decision.
 Following his 2006 conviction, Panday's position as Leader of the Opposition was revoked.
 He was replaced by Kamla Persad-Bissessar.

 On 3 January 2007, Panday was reinstated as leader of the UNC.
 On 20 March 2007, the Court of Appeal overturned the conviction against Panday, based on the possibility that he may not have received a fair trial.
 A new trial under a different magistrate was ordered.
 The three Court of Appeal judges agreed that there was, in fact, a real possibility of bias by the Chief Magistrate in his ruling.
 Information that surfaced later on, linked Chief Magistrate McNicolls to a multimillion-dollar land deal and a company associated with one of the main witnesses in the Basdeo Panday trial.
 This information, along with the fact that Chief Magistrate McNicolls refused to give evidence for the criminal prosecution of the Chief Justice Satnarine Sharma, who he claimed tried to influence him to rule in Panday's favor, which caused that prosecution to fail, were the main arguments used by Panday's lawyers in his Appeal Court hearing.

-Since early 2009 Basdeo Panday was challenged for the leadership of the party by a small coalition of Opposition MPs led by the party's deputy political leader, Warner and Maharaj.
+From early 2009 Basdeo Panday was challenged for the leadership of the party by a small coalition of Opposition MPs led by the party's deputy political leader, Warner and Maharaj.